RedisLabs/redislabs-docs/content/rs/administering/monitoring-metrics/console-metrics-definitions.md

 ---
-Title: RS Admin Console Metrics
+Title: Metrics in the Admin Console
 description:
 weight: 20
 alwaysopen: false
 categories: ["RS"]
 aliases: /rs/administering/monitoring-metrics/definitions/
 ---
-Redis Enterprise Software (RS) includes metrics that show the performance of the cluster, node, database, and shard.
+The Redis Enterprise Software (RS) admin console shows metrics with information about the performance of the cluster, node, database, and shard.
 For Redis on Flash (ROF) databases, additional metrics are available.

 ## Standard Metrics